We all deal with heavy sh#t all the time, but most of us are really good at hiding it and holding it in. I know I was really good at that in the past.

 Talk to a Professional

-This is something many people avoid because they are embarrassed.
-I was also but finally did it and I see my doctor monthly.
+TThis is something many people avoid because they are embarrassed.
+I was also but finally did it.
+I now see a concierge doctor monthly.
 It helps so much and I suggest everyone give it a shot.

 There are plenty of online resources if you need to find a local professional.
 Websites like claritychi.com exist to make the process as easy as possible.